14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Python only.
 If your codebase includes JavaScript, Go, or any other language, Sourcery won't help you there.
 Multi-language teams need a different tool.

 No Bitbucket support.
-Like CodeRabbit, Sourcery focuses on GitHub and GitLab only.
+Sourcery focuses on GitHub and GitLab only.

 Security analysis is minimal compared to tools like Bito or DeepSource.